Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Search/FindPlace/README.md

 2. Find the location for an address (or city name) to build an envelope to search within:
     * Create `GeocodeParameters`.
     * Add return fields to the parameters' `resultAttributeNames` collection.
 Only add a single "\*" option to return all fields.
-    * Call `locatorTask::geocodeWithParameters(locationQueryString, geocodeParameters)` to get a list of `GeocodeResult`s.
+    * Call `locatorTask::geocodeWithParametersAsync(locationQueryString, geocodeParameters)` to get a list of `GeocodeResult`s.
     * Use the `displayLocation` from one of the results to build an `Envelope` to search within.
 3. Get place of interest (POI) suggestions based on a place name query:
     * Create `SuggestParameters`.